ajhollid/super-simple-scheduler/README.md

 ##### `stop(): Promise<boolean>`

 Stops the scheduler and clears the processing interval.
+Also closes the database connection if using MongoDB or Redis.

 **Returns:** `Promise<boolean>` - `true` if stopped successfully